A common yet significant question inevitably crosses the minds of most students studying in India,

 There is no single minimum CGPA applicable to all jobs in India.

-Practical Minimum Benchmarks
+Practical Minimum Requirements

 | Sector | Minimum CGPA (Typical) |